 This may cause the individual to return the item(s) back to the store for a refund.
 They may try to hide the purchase from their loved ones because they feel guilty about how much they’ve spent afterwards.

-What are the signs of a shopping addiction?
+What are the signs of a being a shopaholic?

-If you’re wondering if you or a loved one might have a shopping addiction, here are 10 signs of a potential problem.
+If you’re wondering if you or a loved one might be a shopaholic, here are 10 signs of a potential problem.